 The Company adopted a formal Board and Senior Management Diversity Policy on August 25, 2021, which outlines the Company's commitment to be diverse for which diversity includes, but is not limited to, business experience, geography, age, gender, ethnicity and aboriginal status.
 The directors ascribe to the view that diversity helps to broaden perspectives by promoting the inclusion of different viewpoints and ideas, mitigates against groupthink and ensures that the Company has the opportunity to benefit from all available talent.
 The promotion of a diverse board of directors and senior management makes prudent business sense and makes for better corporate governance.
-The implementation of the policy is monitored by the NGC Committee and the NGC Committee measures the effectiveness of the policy through Board evaluation.
+The application of the policy is monitored by the NGC Committee, and the NGC Committee measures the effectiveness of the policy through Board evaluation.

-The Board presently has one woman director of seven (14.3%) and the Company aims to maintain a Board composition in which at least one member is a woman and anticipates that this figure will increase over time as male directors retire.
-The Company presently has one (33.3%) woman in an executive officer position (of three such executive positions) namely its CFO.
-The Board and the Company have not adopted any firm targets regarding women in executive officer or directorship positions.
+The Board presently has one woman director of six (16.7%) and one (33.3%) woman in an executive officer position (of three such executive positions) namely its CFO.
+The Board and the Company have not adopted any firm targets regarding women in executive officer or directorship positions but strives to ensure diversity on its Board and senior management team.